munificent/craftinginterpreters/book/optimization.md

 </aside>

-The important part for our purposes is that the spec carves out a special case exponent value.
-When all of the exponent bits are set, then instead of just being a really big number, the value gets a special meaning.
+The important part for our purposes is that the spec carves out a special case exponent.
+When all of the exponent bits are set, then instead of just representing a really big number, the value gets a special meaning.
 These values are "not a number" (hence, "NaN") values.
-These are used to represent special edge cases like infinity or the result of trying to divide a number by zero.
+They represent special edge concepts like infinity or the result of trying to divide a number by zero.

-*Any* double who's exponent bits are all set, regardless of the mantissa bits.
+*Any* double whose exponent bits are all set is a NaN, regardless of the mantissa bits.
 That means there's lots and lots of *different* NaN bit patterns.
 IEEE 754 divides those into two categories.
-Values where the highest mantissa bit is zero are called *signalling* NaNs and the others are *quiet* NaNs.
+Values where the highest mantissa bit is zero are called **signalling NaNs** and the others are **quiet NaNs**.
 Signalling NaNs are intended to be the result of erroneous computations, like dividing by zero.
 A chip <span name="abort">may</span> detect when one of these values is produced and abort a program completely.
 They may self-destruct if you try to read one.

 <aside name="abort">